josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 and i would see it as a direct attempt to fuck with my reputation on palestine, and my business relations in britain.

+and i would, at the very least, defend my own peace.

 you are such fools.

 which does not mean i am "mixed and unclear" in ideology, incidently;